 Simply place your coffee in the French Press as normal and add the requisite amount of cold water.
 Then place it in the refrigerator and leave overnight.
-Give it time to chill and let the flavor to build.
+Give it time to chill and let the flavor build.

-You can also fill empty tea bags with coffee and place in a jar of water and chill overnight.
+You can also fill empty tea bags with coffee and place them in a jar of water and chill overnight.

 Pour into your cup with a few ice cubes and enjoy!

 For two cups of iced coffee, you can make yourself your traditional homebrew; then allow it to cool to room temperature!

 You can then mix ½ teaspoon of vanilla extract with half a cup of milk, preferably the fat-free kind.
 Heat it on the stove to ensure it blends properly.

 Now add some ice to a glass and pour the two cooled mixtures onto the ice at the same time.
 The finished ice coffee should be half coffee and half syrup/milk.